Can You Compost Avocado Skin? A Comprehensive Guide

 To manage pests, make sure to bury avocado scraps beneath at least 8 inches of other organic matter within the pile.
 This will help deter pests and maintain a tidy appearance in your composter or garden bed.

 “Green” materials such as food scraps and grass clippings provide nitrogen, while “brown” materials such as leaves and twigs provide carbon.
-A balanced mix of these materials will help reduce odors and create nutrient-rich compost.
+A balanced mix of these materials will help reduce odours and create nutrient-rich compost.

 Ensuring Proper Moisture and Aeration